GSA/cio.gov-redo/_posts/2020-09-30-New-Maturity-Model-Increases-IT-Spending-Transparency.md

 title: New Maturity Model Increases IT Spending Transparency, Meets Federal Action Plan Milestone
 excerpt:  Agencies can leverage the IT spending transparency maturity model to support their TBM implementation of Action #9 in the Federal Data Strategy Action Plan.
 Read more.
 display-date: 30 September 2020
-author: CIO Council Support Team
+author: Federal Technology Investment Management CoP
 tags: 2020 tbm
 permalink: /2020-women-in-it-conference-series-wrap-up/
 image: cio-council-logo.jpg